-To be eligible for SFIA, you must have a forest management plan, also called a Woodland Stewardship Plan, prepared by a DNR-approved plan writer.
-A forest management plan is a written document that outlines your intentions for your woods.
+To be eligible for SFIA, you must have a forest management plan, also called a woodland stewardship plan, prepared by a DNR-approved plan writer.
+A woodland stewardship plan is a written document that outlines your intentions for managing your woods.
 Your land management goals set the tone for the plan, and the final document helps you better understand your land and how to improve it.

-When you schedule a forest management plan, a DNR-approved plan writer walks your woods, describes and maps the plants, trees and soils, and prepares a 12- to-30 page forest management plan that includes resources to help you achieve your goals based on the current conditions of your woods.
+When you request a woodland stewardship plan, a DNR-approved plan writer walks your woods, describes and maps the plants, trees, and soils, and prepares a 12- to 30-page forest management plan that includes resources to help you achieve your goals based on the current conditions of your woods.

-You must implement your plan in order to remain eligible for SFIA.
-Implementation can mean a variety of things and depends on your management goals: maybe you build a trial, set up a thinning, remove invasive species, or plant new trees.
-Ultimately, you decide which actions to complete after reading your plan's recommendations.
-The point is to put good forest stewardship into practice on your land.
+You must implement your plan to remain eligible for SFIA.
+Implementation can mean various things and depends on your management goals—maybe you build a trail, set up a thinning, remove invasive species, or plant new trees.
+After reading your plan's recommendations, you decide which actions to complete.
+The point is to put good woodland stewardship into practice on your land.

-Having a forest management plan ensures that you fulfill the purpose of SFIA, which is to encourage long-term sustainable forest management.
-The plans also open up opportunities for you to receive assistance, including cost share, from federal and state agencies.
+Having a woodland stewardship plan ensures that you fulfill the purpose of SFIA, which is to encourage long-term sustainable woodland management.
+The plans also makes you eligible to receive assistance from federal and state agencies.

-Recent legislative changes mean your forest management plan must be registered with the DNR in order to be eligible for SFIA.
+Your woodland stewardship plan must be less than 10 years old and registered with the DNR to be eligible for SFIA.

-When you register your plan, a DNR forester reviews it to makes sure it is eligible for SFIA and meets federal and state standards.
-If the plan is missing any information, the DNR forester will work with the original plan writer to ensure you have an accurate, useful plan that is also SFIA compliant.
-Your forest management plan must be registered with the DNR before your SFIA application will be accepted.
+When you register your plan, a DNR forester reviews it to ensure the plan is eligible for SFIA and meets federal and state standards.
+If the plan is missing any information, the DNR forester works with the original plan writer to ensure you have an accurate, useful plan that is also SFIA compliant.
+Your woodland stewardship plan must be registered with the DNR before approval of your SFIA application.

 Your plan writer should submit your plan to the DNR for registration.
-However, you must instruct your plan writer to do this, and also tell them you are interested in SFIA.
-After you register your plan, you will receive occasional updates from DNR on land management assistance, as well as a reminder when your plan is set to expire (in 10 years).
+However, you must instruct your plan writer to do this and tell them you are interested in SFIA.
+A reminder letter will be sent from the DNR when your plan expires (plans expire in 10 years).

 Do not wait until the last minute to contact a plan writer.
 Depending on the circumstance, it can take several months for a plan writer to complete your plan.

-Forest management plans typically are 12-to-30 pages long and compiled in a large, three-ring binder titled "Woodland Stewardship Plan."
-The binder also includes a map and general reference material about managing your woodland.
+woodland stewardship plans typically are 12 to 30 pages long and compiled in a large, three-ring binder titled "Woodland Stewardship Plan."
+The binder also includes a map and general reference material about managing your woods.

 If you cannot find your plan, contact your plan writer and ask for an electronic copy.
-If you don't remember who your plan writer is, the DNR may be able to help you locate him or her.
+If you don't remember who your plan writer is, the DNR may be able to help you locate them.
 Include the following information in your email to [email protected]: